MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 # Trusted workspace access (preview)

-Fabric allows you to access firewall-enabled Azure Data Lake Gen 2 accounts in a secure manner.
-Fabric workspaces that have a workspace identity can securely access Azure Data Lake Gen 2 accounts with public network access enabled from selected virtual networks and IP addresses.
-You can limit ADLS gen 2 access to specific Fabric workspaces.
+Fabric allows you to access firewall-enabled Azure Data Lake Storage (ADLS) Gen2 accounts in a secure manner.
+Fabric workspaces that have a workspace identity can securely access ADLS Gen2 accounts with public network access enabled from selected virtual networks and IP addresses.
+You can limit ADLS Gen2 access to specific Fabric workspaces.

 Fabric workspaces that access a storage account with trusted workspace access need proper authorization for the request.
 Authorization is supported with Microsoft Entra credentials for organizational accounts or service principals.
 To find out more about resource instance rules, see [Grant access from Azure resource instances](/azure/storage/common/storage-network-security?tabs=azure-portal).